 “However, it’s not a quick fix,” concludes Ruth.
 “We want to build hope, joy and love and help each other to share our faith with a new generation.
 It’s a long-term process, we’re all in it together and these are definitely exciting times!”

-Ruth is keen for parishes to get in touch, have a chat and invite her to their parish.
-She can be reached on firstname.lastname@example.org or 01905 732816.
+Simon Hill is acting director of the project and is keen for parishes to get in touch, have a chat and invite him to their parish.
+He can be reached on email@example.com or 01905 732816.